Introduction

 Stream of {St, state : St, elem : St ->[] X, next : St ->[] St}

-The stream has a private state state
+The stream has a private state state of some type St, which can be

 different for each stream.
-The elem
+The elem function computes the first element

-function computes the next state of the tail of
+of the stream and the next function computes the next state of the tail of

 the stream.
 Note that the stream is not defined as a record.
 This is because

-is not visible outside the constructor.
+the type St is not visible outside the constructor.
 In general, Fram forbids

 to use existential types in the record definition.